jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 Actually, later on, I found a fourth listing, with the date of 12 december 1983.
 But it had several pencil annotations and its contents was a mix of the 8 December and the 10 January listings.
-So I decided to forsake the scan and OCR steps and go on directly to the edit step by copy-pasting parts of the 8 December and 10 January files.
+So I decided to forsake the scan and OCR steps on this fourth listing and go on directly to the edit step by copy-pasting parts of the 8 December and 10 January files.
 This fourth listing will play no part in the rest of this text.

 ## First Method

 The first method would be hand-typing everything.
-The problem (is is a problem) is that I refined my programming style in the intervening years.
+The problem (it is a problem in this case) is that I refined my programming style in the intervening years.
 Between 1984 and 1990, I adopted a better indent style.
 Here is how I would set-up my code in 1984: